ArduPilot/ardupilot_wiki/copter/source/docs/systemid-mode-operation.rst

 :name: fig-eq-thrust-torque

 with :math:`\omega_i` being the propellers angular velocity and :math:`k_T` as well as :math:`k_Q` standing for constants dependant on the propeller geometry.
-Based on these two quantities, the created forces and torques by the propulsion system acting on the Copter's airframe for a X-configuration can be written as
+Based on these two quantities, the created forces and torques by the propulsion system acting on the copter's airframe for a X-configuration can be written as

 .. image:: ../images/EquationsForceTorqueProp.PNG
 :name: fig-eq-force-torque-prop